ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Winter Storm Watch issued January 3 at 1:58PM CST until January 6 at 12:00PM CST by NWS Paducah KY</h2>
+   <h2>Ice Storm Warning issued January 4 at 1:46AM CST until January 6 at 6:00AM CST by NWS Paducah KY</h2>
-   <div style="font-size:120%">* WHAT...Heavy mixed precipitation possible.
+   <div style="font-size:120%">* WHAT...Significant icing expected.
 Total snow and sleet
-      accumulations of 4 inches or more and ice accumulations of one quarter inch or more are possible.
+      accumulations up to two inches and ice accumulations between one quarter and three quarters of an inch.

-      * WHERE...All of southern Illinois and southwest Indiana, and portions of western Kentucky, and southeast Missouri, generally to the north of a line from Ellsinore Missouri to Cairo Illinois to Cadiz Kentucky.
+      * WHERE...Portions of southern Illinois, western Kentucky, and southeast Missouri.

-      * WHEN...From late Saturday night through Monday morning.
+      * WHEN...From 2 AM Sunday to 6 AM CST Monday.

-      * IMPACTS...Expect power outages and tree damage due to the ice.
+      * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous.
+Significant ice accumulation on power lines and tree limbs may cause widespread and long-lasting power outages.
+Expect power outages and tree damage due to the ice.
 Travel could be impossible.
-The hazardous conditions will likely impact the Monday morning commute.
+The hazardous conditions could impact the Monday morning commute.

+      * ADDITIONAL DETAILS...An arctic blast will arrive Monday and last through most of the week.
+Wind chill values will drop into the single digits or below zero at times, which can be even more dangerous with any long duration power outages.
    </div>
 </p>